crpiano/pianolessonszurich.github.io/about.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yjMhR3xBP88" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **So I have one mission... making music part of my students' lifes!**

-My students:
-* Play and read songs from different styles quickly, working at the same time on piano technique, sight-reading, and musicality, and enhancing your talents.
-Do you want to play the songs that you like?
-Do you want to play for your family and friends?
-The goal is for you to enjoy playing the piano and to be able to play the pieces you like soon!
-* Lose your fear of music theory by studying it applied to the pieces that you learn.
-* Write your own songs, improvise and train your musical ear.
-* Learn several styles of music, starting from a classical approach and taking into account your preferences.
-* Play four hands duets with me, other students, or a family member.
-* Learn with a wide variety of materials and games, which will make you remember and reinforce musical concepts and enhance your learning in a fun way.
-* Know how to practice correctly, creating an effective routine that makes you feel excited and motivated at home.
-* Get constant feedback during the week.
-* Gain confidence in yourself thanks to your successes.